razondpro/OpenSkinsApi/README.md

 It has been designed to be easily extensible and maintainable, with a focus on separation of concerns and testability.
 The project includes unit tests for the `Skins` module, which demonstrate how to test the various components of the module using the DDD approach.

-Overall, `OpenSkinsApi` is a demonstration of how to build a modern, scalable, and maintainable projects using the latest technologies and best practices.
+Overall, `OpenSkinsApi` is a demonstration of how to build a modern, scalable, and maintainable project using the latest technologies and best practices.

 ## Architecture